What Is Imagine Impact?

 During the Impact program, around 20 selected Creators are paired with a Shaper - a best in class screenwriters and showrunners - to take their projects from the idea stage to a fully-realized screen or series story.
 Shaper and Creator pairs meet twice weekly as the Creators hone their ideas into polished scripts and series bibles.

-Each week we host dinners and lunches featuring keynote speakers and panels where Creators and Shapers can hear stories and receive advice from renown leaders of all industries in an informal, social setting.
+In addition, we host weekly dinners and lunches featuring keynote speakers and panels where Creators and Shapers can hear stories and receive advice from renown leaders of all industries in an informal, social setting.

-The program culminates in one or more Pitch Days where the Creators pitch their project to a select group of buyers from all over Hollywood.
+The program culminates in Pitch Day, where the Creators pitch their project to a select group of buyers from all over Hollywood.

 Are Creators paid?

 Yes.
-Each Creator or Creative Team will be paid weekly for living expenses (a total of $40,000) to make it possible for them to focus singularly on delivering their project in its most polished form.
+Each Creator or Creative Team will be paid weekly for living expenses (up to $40,000) to make it possible for them to focus singularly on delivering their project in its most polished form.

 Will someone buy my project at the end?